myIR, payments and more

 As already noted, the second category involves communications received from a taxpayer or their agent, or from the Service Delivery area of IRD.
 The nature of these communications can range from enquiries about the state of progress of their particular case to wishing to refer additional material for consideration.

-Any inward communications are received by FLAC in the first instance and would be answered by FLAC if the matter is of a general or procedural nature.
-Some entirely administrative or system-related communications which are dealt with solely by FLAC or the systems area in Adjudication & Rulings and are not seen by the Adjudication team working on the case would not generally be copied to both parties.
-All communications which are passed on to the Adjudication team working on the particular case will be copied to both parties to the dispute.
-If the sender of the communication claims that it is the subject of legal professional privilege, the applicability of the privilege will be considered and determined by the Adjudication team before any copy is sent to the other party.
+The second category involves communications received from a taxpayer or their agent, or from the SDG.
+All inward communications are received by the STLA in the first instance and would be answered by the STLA if the matter is of a general or procedural nature.
+Some entirely administrative or system-related communications are dealt with solely by the STLA.
+These are not seen by the DRU team working on the case and would not generally be copied to both parties.
+However, all communications which are passed on to the DRU team working on the particular case will be copied to both parties to the dispute.

 Other pages in: General issues